Clinical Negligence is a complex part of the law referring to a breach of a duty of care by a medical professional that results in injury.

 - How Can Our Clinical Negligence Solicitors Help?

 Our clinical negligence legal specialists have successfully won many claims against public & private doctors, hospitals, dentists and other healthcare providers.
 We are accredited by various organisations including The Law Society, The Association of Personal Injury Lawyers (APIL) and the Spinal Injuries Association (SIA).
-We are additionally associated with various brain injury organisations such as UKABIF, The Silverlining, the Brain Injury Trust (CBIT) and the Brain Injury rehabilitation Trust (BIRT).
+We are additionally associated with various brain injury organisations such as UKABIF, The Silverlining, the Brain Injury Trust (CBIT), the Brain Injury rehabilitation Trust (BIRT) and Headway.

 We can help build a case for those who feel the healthcare provided caused them further harm or did not produce the expected results.